aptise/peter_sslers/README.md

 ## Input

 1. An admin dashboard allows you to upload Certificates (in a triplet of Cert, Signing Key, CA-Chain)
 2. An admin dashboard allows you to initiate LetsEncrypt certificate signing.
-Upload a list of domains, your LetsEncrypt account key, and private key used for signing/serving, and the system will generate the CSR and perform all the verifications.
+Upload a list of Domains, your LetsEncrypt account key, and private key used for signing/serving, and the system will generate the CSR and perform all the verifications.
 3. A public interface allows you to proxypass the acme-challenges that LetsEncrypt issues for manual verification. (ie, run this behind `Nginx`)
 4. You can run the 'webserver' on a private IP, and `curl` data into it via the commandline or miscellaneous scripts